stratosphereips/computationalPropagandaDetection/README.md

-# Computational Propaganda Detection Tool
+# Werge: Web Reversed Graph Extractor

 A set of tools to work on computational propaganda detection